The AWWA Virtual Summit is available on-demand!

 Will CEUs be available?

-Acceptance of virtual programming is different in every state.
-For Operator CEUs, state's prefer live attendance throughout the event on December 8-10.
-Recordings viewed after this time may not be awarded credit.
-AWWA is working diligently to obtain approvals from as many state agencies as possible, however please be aware there may be specific activity requirements on your end.
-For example, a licensing agency may require that you participate live (not through on-demand recordings) and actively demonstrate your engagement through quizzes, surveys, Q&A and other interactions.
-You must check with your state agency in advance to inquire about their requirements for your participation in an online conference event, to find out what it will take for you to be awarded continuing education from your particular state.
-Attendees will have access to certificates of completion, however, this may not imply that your state agency has approved the credits.
+30 days after the event, all attendees will have access to Certificates of Completion for sessions attended in full.
+Acceptance of virtual programming is different in every state, and for every license.
+For operator CEUs, many states prefer live attendance throughout the event on December 8-10.
+In addition, licensed operators may be required to actively demonstrate your engagement through quizzes, surveys, Q&A and other interactions.
+All attendees must check with your state agency in advance to inquire about their requirements for your participation in an online conference event.
+Again, all attendees may access certificates of completion, self-service through your AWWA online account profile, however, this may not imply that your state agency has approved the credits.

 How will the sessions be presented?